searls/dry_eraser/README.md

 validate models before you create and update them, but all it gives you is a `before_destroy` hook before you permanently destroy them.

-Think of `dry_eraser` as adding validation for `ActiveRecord#destroy`.
-To that end, it defines `dry_erase` and `dry_erasable?` methods for your models that behave similarly to `validates` and `valid?`.
-This way, you won't have to remember how to register a `before_destroy` callback.
-Or that `throw(:abort)` is the magical incantation to cancel the callback chain.
-If you're suspicious of pulling in a dependency for something like this (and you should be), the fact its [implementation is 50 lines soaking wet](lib/dry_eraser.rb) might put you at ease.
+Think of `dry_eraser` as adding a validation feature to `ActiveRecord#destroy`.
+To that end, it defines `dry_erase` and `dry_erasable?` methods for your models, which behave analogously to `validates` and `valid?`, respectively.
+This way, you won't need to register a `before_destroy` callback and then remember `throw(:abort)` is the magical incantation needed to cancel the callback chain.
+If you're suspicious of pulling in a dependency for something like this (and you should be), the fact its [implementation is 50 lines soaking wet](lib/dry_eraser.rb) will hopefully put you at ease.

 Here's how to use it.